ismailazdad/easymask/README.md

 </p>

 A modern, performant, and touch-friendly image mask drawing tool built with Next.js and TypeScript.
-Create masks and annotations on images without using Canvas!
+Create masks and annotations on images without using Canvas

 ![Demo Preview](preview.png)